Political Risk - Explained

 Back To: INSURANCE & RISK MANAGEMENT

-Political Risk Definition
+Why is Political Risk Important?

 It is difficult to estimate political risk as there are not much sample sizes or case studies related to a specific country.
 There are many foreign agencies or government institutions that help in mitigating the extent of political risks.
 If political risk occurred, it would result in decreasing the investment returns, or could force the investors for taking capital off from an investment.